 Lisbon is also considered a top destination for foodies and gastronomy lovers as it is home to one of the world’s best food markets – Time Out Market, it’s the birthplace of the pastel de nata pastry, and you can find an assortment of delicious traditional Portugues dishes such as Carne de Porco Alentejana, Bacalhau à brás and Frango no Churrasco – and let’s not to forget the advantages of being on the water – fresh seafood on practically every corner.
 Lisbon is also home to over 20 Michelin star restaurants and countless hip gastro-bars.

-If all the reasons above have convinced you to make the move to Lisbon, we’d just like to add that Rydoo is currently looking for a .Net Developer to join the team!
+If all the reasons above have convinced you to make the move to Lisbon, we’d just like to add that Rydoo has open positions for you to join the team!
 Our Lisbon office is known for its strong technical skills and innovative company culture and you would have the opportunity to join the leading provider for travel and expense management in Europe.
 If you’re interested in growing and learning from an international company with a start-up mentality, don’t hesitate to check out our open positions.